After The Loss Of A Loved One, Your Holiday Traditions Change But Hope Endures

 This Christmas, as with every Christmas since the death of Osceola, the Joneses will sing " 'Tis A Gift" ("Simple Gifts") in honor of their "baby guy."

-"I believe we sing it in honor of my first son that we believe looks down over us during this time and makes sure that we are appreciating one another," Jones says.
+"I believe we sing it in honor of my first son that we believe looks down over us during this time and makes sure that we are appreciating one another," Christopher Jones says.

 NPR's Cameron Jenkins contributed to this story.